viamrobotics/docs/docs/tutorials/install-on-pi.md

 If the line of output which reads “Architecture:     <value>” has a value which ends in 64, skip ahead to [Installing viam-server](install-on-pi.md#installing-viam-server).
 Otherwise continue to [Installing Raspian on the Raspberry Pi](install-on-pi.md#installing-raspian-on-the-raspberry-pi).

 ## Installing Raspian on the Raspberry Pi
 A Raspberry Pi boots from a microSD card.
 Our first step is to set up a linux installation on that microSD card.
+Connect the microSD card to your computer.

 Since we need a 64-bit version of linux, you’ll need to download the raspberry pi OS 64-bit beta image [here](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).
 ![top-level-64-bit](img/top-level-64-bit.png)